How to Work with Forms inside Forms in Rails

 link_to "Delete…", filter_path(filter), data: {turbo_method: :delete}

-And that will work, but it’s not the right-way. link_to is for navigation and retrieving data without side effects, whereas button_to is used for actions like deleting a resource, as it generates a form with built-in security features, for both safety and semantic reasons.
+And that will work, but it’s not the right way semantically and for accessibility. link_to is for navigation and retrieving data without side effects, whereas button_to is used for actions like deleting a resource, as it generates a form with built-in security features, for both safety and semantic reasons.
 Also what happens if the user opens the “page” in a new tab?
-And how about accessibility?

 Alright, easy!
 Rewrite it to this: